-Professor Lee teaches and writes in the areas of criminal law and criminal procedure.
-She also teaches Professional Responsibility and Adjudicatory Criminal Procedure.
-Professor Lee graduated from Stanford University and received her JD from UC Berkeley Boalt Hall School of Law.
+Professor Cynthia Lee is the Edward F. Howrey Professor of Law at the George Washington University Law School where she teaches Criminal Law, Criminal Procedure, Adjudicatory Criminal Procedure, and Professional Responsibility.
+She received a Bachelor of Arts in Political Science from Stanford University and a JD from UC Berkeley Law School.
 Upon graduating from law school, she clerked for Judge Harold M. Fong, then Chief Judge for the U.S. District Court for the District of Hawaii.
 She then served as an associate with Cooper, White & Cooper in San Francisco, California, where she was a member of the firm's criminal defense practice group.
-Professor Lee started teaching at the University of San Diego School of Law, where she received the Thorsness Prize for Excellence in Teaching.
-In August 2001, she joined the GW Law faculty.
+Professor Lee started teaching at the University of San Diego School of Law in 1993, where she received the Thorsness Prize for Excellence in Teaching.
+She joined the GW Law faculty in August 2001.